yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 As a rule of thumb, loading datasets with more than 25mb will lead to a severe and noticeable performance hit.
 The best option is always to shrink your dataset, but if that cannot be done, then adding a loading indicator/spinner can go a long way to making sure users don't think your visualization is broken while it loads.

-For visualizations using static datasets, loading and combining multiple datasets or doing preprocessing on the data in Javascript is unnecessary.
-To optimize page load time, you should always merge datasets and do preprocessing offline ahead of time.
+For visualizations using static datasets, loading and combining multiple datasets or doing preprocessing on the data in Javascript each time the page loads is wasteful.
+To optimize page load time, merge datasets offline and do preprocessing ahead of time whenever you can.

 ## Non-JSON File Formats